How to find the best home and contents insurance policy

-Most policies are sum insured, but safety nets are becoming common features.
+Most policies are sum insured, but safety nets are becoming more common and are useful in case you're under-insured.
 Twelve out of the 20 insurers we reviewed in 2016 offered at least one safety net or total replacement policy.

-Go through every room of your home and estimate how much it would cost to replace each item.
-Include everything, such as commonly overlooked items like crockery and cutlery, bed linen, books, CDs and DVDs, clothing and footwear.
+- Go through every room of your home and estimate how much it would cost to replace each item – including commonly overlooked items like crockery and cutlery, bed linen, books, CDs and DVDs, clothing and footwear.

-Contents policies usually set a limit for valuable items, such as up to $1000 per item and up to $5000 in total for jewellery.
+- Contents policies usually set a limit for valuable items, such as up to $1000 per item and up to $5000 in total for jewellery.
 If you have items that exceed the limits, you need to list them separately with your insurer.
-If you choose not to do this, you won't be able to claim any higher than the standard sub-limit regardless of how much your valuables are worth.
+If you don't, you won't be able to claim any higher than the standard sub-limit, regardless of how much your valuables are worth.

-Consider expenses like removal of debris, building or architect's fees, costs to comply with council regulations, increased cost of material in a widespread disaster, temporary accommodation costs and mortgage discharge fees to name a few.
+- If the worst happens and you have to rebuild from scratch, there can be all sorts of costs on top of simply rebuilding.
+Consider expenses like removal of debris, building or architect's fees, costs to comply with council regulations, increased cost of material in a widespread disaster, temporary accommodation costs and mortgage discharge fees, to name a few.

-During times of disaster, building services and temporary accommodation may be in short supply and prices will go up.
-If you live in an area that is prone to natural disaster such as flood or fire, consider purchasing extended or total replacement protection.
+- During times of disaster, building services and temporary accommodation may be in short supply and prices will go up.
+If you live in an area that's prone to natural disaster such as flood or fire, consider buying extended or total replacement protection.

-Before you purchase or build a home, get a few quotes from insurers.
+- Before you buy or build a home, get a few quotes from insurers.
 Premiums may be unaffordable for flood-prone areas.
 Check with your local council to see if flood maps are available.

 How to get the best premium